commonquail/nvfancontrol/README.md

 curve changes are applied gradually.
 Above `38%` behaviour is normal and arbitrary jumps are again allowed.

+### Temperature hysteresis

+This version of nvfancontrol offers temperature [hysteresis][url-hysteresis] similar to the functionality offered by _MSI Afterburner_ for Windows.
+The behaviour implemented here can be loosely described by the following operator:

+           / x     if x >= beta
+    y(x) = | x     if x <= alpha
+           \ beta  if alpha < x < beta

+It is a very naive implementation but has performed quite well over several months.

+For more information on how hysteresis works, see

+- [the Preisach model][url-preisach]
+- [an explanation by _MSI Afterburner_'s author][url-afterburner]
+- [an explanation by a redditor][url-reddit]

 Bugs and known issues
 ---------------------
 Although nvfancontrol should work with most Fermi or newer NVidia cards it has